elasticdotventures/phobos-4.0/README.md

 Please contact [Henning Wiedemann](https://robotik.dfki-bremen.de/de/ueber-uns/mitarbeiter/hewi04.html) for any inquiries, or any questions and feedback not suited for the issues page.

+## Version 4.0.0
+Version 4.0.0 is the first Elastic Ventures release aligned with Blender’s extension schema.
+It introduces wheel-based packaging, the extension manifest, and compatibility shims so the add-on can be installed via the Blender 4.5 extension manager while retaining the legacy module layout.

 ## Version 2.1.0
 Version 2.1.0 refactors especially the phobos-ci usage and improves the configurability by config inheritance.
 However these are breaking changes to the pipeline configuration.
 See PR #364 for more details on the changes.